oblac/jodd-site/doc/decora/index.md

 Here we used custom decora tags.

-*Decora* decorators may be static files or dynamic files, created using technologies like JSP, freemarker, etc. *Decora* tags are simple text tags.
+*Decora* decorators may be static files or dynamic files, created using technologies like JSP, Freemarker, etc. *Decora* tags are simple text tags.
 {: .attn}

 ### Standard tags for regions

-But this is not the only way how to create *Decora* regions.
+This is not the only way how to create *Decora* regions.
 You can use any standard HTML tag using *Decora* specific id, for example:

 ~~~~~ html